Renewable fuel backers try to change EPA's mind at hearing

 "I fully expect that . . . the policy will be litigated," said Jack Gerard, chief executive of the API.

-(Reporting by Cezary Podkul; Editing by Ros Krasny, Lisa Shumaker and Bob Burgdorfer)
+(Reporting by Cezary Podkul; Editing by Ros Krasny, Lisa Shumaker, Bob Burgdorfer and Andrew Hay)